COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Feature:** Subpages (**Priority**: **Must Have**)

-**User story:** As an employee, I want each project to have its own subpage when displayed, avoiding stacking all content on one page
+_As an employee, I want each project to have its own subpage when displayed, avoiding stacking all content on one page._

 **Scenario 1:** View project details